baumartig/baumartig.github.io/projects/vpn_switcher.markdown

 To prepare the kernel for ip forwarding we must uncomment the following line in the file "/etc/sysctl.conf" :

     net.ipv4.ip_forward = 1

+# Obsolete Steps

+## Squid

+> I needet this part in an earlyer version where I had problems whith hiding my location in Netflix on PC browsers.
+It seems that this is no longer the case, therefor this part is obsolete but remains here for nostalgical reasons.

+Squid is hour proxy server with which I had good results to circumvent the location detection of Netflix.
+This solution is for my PC which had problems when only using the gateway.
+The TV for example has no such problems.

+This is my config which lies under "/etc/squid3/squid.conf":

+    #basic config
+    http_port 192.168.1.161:3128
+    cache_mem 256 MB
+    maximum_object_size 10000 KB
+    maximum_object_size_in_memory 64 KB
+    cache_replacement_policy heap LFUDA
+    memory_replacement_policy heap GDSF

+    #anonymisation
+    via off
+    forwarded_for off

+    #permissions
+    acl silvercloud src 192.168.1.0/24
+    http_access allow silvercloud

+You may want to change the ips to reflect your own network.
+An important block is under anonymisation which hides thah the client goes throung a proxy.